martabe/martabe.github.io/_pages/cv.md

 * Designing and conducting analyses to investigate the genetic basis of evolution in Petunia
 * Working simultaneously on one autonomous and three shared projects, including international collaborations
 * Preparing course material and grading students in bioinformatics
-* Communicating research outcomes (posters and talks) at four international conferences
+* Communicating research outcomes (posters and talks) at three international conferences
 * Organising scientific and recreational events in academic environment
 * Supervisor: Prof. Dr. Cris Kuhlemeier